Dividend Withholding Tax (DWT)

 An exempt shareholder must provide the exemption declaration form to either:

-There is a simplified process for US residents to receive American Depository Receipts (ADRs) dividends without deduction of DWT.
-Please contact the DWT Unit for more information.
+There is a simplified process for residents of the United States (US) to receive American Depository Receipts (ADRs) dividends without deduction of DWT.
+Please contact the DWT Unit for further information.

 Next: Refunds for non-residents